What Is A Project Roadmap?

 Example 2: The road we’re traveling

-Throughout the project, a project roadmap can be used to raise awareness of a project and provide high-level status updates to peripheral stakeholders as well as new team members or subcontractors.
+Throughout the project, a project roadmap can be used to raise awareness of a project and provide high-level status updates to peripheral stakeholders.
+It can also help with onboarding new team members and managing subcontractors.

 Example scenarios:

-• You may be asked to present your project at a steering committee meeting, where stakeholders are either being introduced to the project or are orchestrating other related programs.
+- You may be asked to present your project at a steering committee meeting, where project stakeholders are either being introduced to the project or are orchestrating other related programs.
 A project roadmap would provide a quick synopsis to drive the conversation.

 Pros: